pixeldust-project-caf/.github/profile/README.md

 ./rom-build.sh <device>
 ```

-Feel free to visit our website or Telegram group.
+You can also find downloads for officially supported devices on our our [website](https://pixeldust-project.com) or browse our Telegram groups.
 For more information on how to apply as a maintainer visit our [Documentations](https://github.com/pixeldust-project-caf/Documentations#readme).
 Thanks!

 ### Important Links
 - [Telegram Announcements Channel](https://t.me/pixeldustproject)